UKCloud/documentation/articles/portal/ptl-how-change-email-address.md

     For more detailed instructions, see [*How to use My Calls to raise and monitor support tickets*](ptl-how-use-my-calls.md).

-3. Enter the details as required in the template, and , including:
+3. Enter the details as required, including:

-    - thing one

-    - thing two
+    - Your new email address

+    - The name of the user account (if you have multiple accounts for the same email address)

-4. A member of the UKCloud Support Team will pick up the ticket and make the relevant changes.
+4. A member of UKCloud Support will pick up the ticket and make the necessary changes.

-5. When the change has been completed, your ticket will be updated and you can log in to the Portal with your new email address.
+5. When the change has been completed, a member of UKCloud Support will contact you to verify that the change was successful.

+6. Log in to the Portal using your new email address and verify that you can access My Calls.

+7. Confirm with UKCloud Support that the update has been successful.

+8. If you encounter any problems, contact UKCloud Support.
+If you can't access My Calls, you can call UKCloud Support on 01252 303 300 (select option 2).

 ## Feedback